entu/ssg/README.md

 $ npm run serve /path-to-my-page/entu-ssg-config.yaml
 ```

-### Configuration
+## Configuration

 Sites build process is configurable by Yaml file and its path must be first argument for entu-ssg.js.
 Required parameters are:

 - __locales__ - List of locale folders to generate.
-You can put locale identificator to filename (like index.en.pug or data.et.yaml) for locale speciffic content.
+You can put locale identificator to filename (like index.en.pug or data.et.yaml) for locale specific content.
 - __defaultLocale__ - If set, page paths in this locale will not get locale prefix (_/en/about_ will be just _/about_).
 - __source__ - Folder with source files (realtive to build config.yaml).
 - __js__ - Folder with source JavaScript files (realtive to build config.yaml).
 Files will be combined to _script.js_ file in build folder.